Reversibility of d-State Finite Cellular Automata: Definitions

 \section{Definitions}

 In this work, we consider one-dimensional $3$-neighborhood CAs with periodic boundary condition where cells of the CA form a ring $\mathscr{L} = \mathbb{Z}/n\mathbb{Z}$, $n$ is the length of the CA. That is, the CAs are finite.
-Each cell can use a set of states $S = \{0,1, \cdots, d-1\}$.
+Each cell of such an \emph{$n$-cell} CA can use a set of states $S = \{0,1, \cdots, d-1\}$.
 The next state of each cell is determined by a local rule $f: S^3 \rightarrow S$.
-A \emph{configuration} of a CA at a time $t$ is defined as a collection of states of all cells at $t$.
+A \emph{configuration} $C:\mathscr{L} \rightarrow S$ is a mapping that specifies the states of all cells.

 According to their global behavior, CAs can be classified as reversible and irreversible.
-In a reversible CA, the initial configuration repeats after certain number of time steps.
-Therefore, all the configurations of a reversible CA are reachable from some other configurations and each configuration has exactly one predecessor.
-On the other hand, in an irreversible CA, there are some configurations which are not reachable (non-reachable configurations) from any other configuration.
-Moreover, some configurations of such a CA are having more than one predecessors.
+In a reversible CA, each configuration has exactly one predecessor.
+On the other hand, in an irreversible CA, there are some configurations which are not reachable (\emph{non-reachable} configurations) from any other configurations, and some configurations which are having more than one predecessors.

+In this paper, we study the reversibility of finite CAs having $n$ number of cells.
+We consider here $n \geq 3$, as $n=1$ and $n=2$ are the trivial cases for $3$-neighborhood CAs.

-To understand global behavior of CAs, a mathematical tool, named de Bruijn graph, is used by various researchers \cite{suttner91,Mora2008,Soto2008}.
+To understand global behavior of CAs, a mathematical tool, named de Bruijn graph, is used by various researchers \cite{suttner91,Mora2008,soto2008computation}.
 An $ m $-dimensional de Bruijn graph of $ k $ symbols is a directed and edge-labelled graph representing overlaps between sequences of symbols.

 In general, the de Bruijn graph $(k,m)$, where $k$ is the number of symbols and $m$ is the dimension, has $ k^{m} $ vertices and $ k^{m+1} $ edges.
-The graph is balanced in the sense that each vertex has both indegree and outdegree $k$ \cite{debruijn}.
+The graph is balanced in the sense that each vertex has both in-degree and out-degree $k$ \cite{debruijn}.
 The de Bruijn graph can be exploited to decide whether a given CA is reversible \cite{suttner91}.

-A CA, defined by a local rule $f$, can be expressed as a de Bruijn graph of dimension $m-1$, where $m$ is neighborhood size ($= 3$ in our case) over $k = |S|$ symbols.
+A CA, defined by a local rule $f$, can be expressed as a de Bruijn graph of dimension $N-1$, where $N$ is neighborhood size ($= 3$ in our case) over $k = |S|$ symbols.
 So, if $S = \{0,1,2\} $, the graph will have $3^{2} = 9$ vertices and $3^{3} = 27$ edges.
-Each edge is labelled with $xyz/v$ where $xyz$ represents a sequence of $3$ symbols from $S$ which come from the overlap of labels of the two nodes of that directed edge and $v$ is the next state value for that edge of the rule defined by $f$.
+Each edge is labelled with $xyz/v$ where $xyz$ represents a sequence of $3$ symbols from $S$ which comes from the overlap of labels of the two nodes of that directed edge and $v$ is the next state value for that edge of the rule defined by $f$.